ionathanch/ionathanch.github.io/_posts/2021-05-19-latex-in-jekyll.md

 {% endif %}{% endraw %}
 ```

-The plugin will only render LaTeX within specific Liquid tags.
+You should probably replace `latest` with the [version](https://github.com/linjer/jekyll-katex/blob/master/package.json#L11) that the plugin comes with.
+It will only render LaTeX within specific Liquid tags.
 The example above can be written as (removing the spaces between braces and `%`):

 ```markdown
 {% raw %}This is an example of inline {% katex %} \LaTeX {% endkatex %}.